The Future of Biblical Language Scholarship in an AI-Driven World

 What is FaithGPT?

-FaithGPT is an AI-powered collection of Bible study tools designed to help you understand the Bible better.
+FaithGPT is a Bible AI companion designed to help you understand the Bible better.
 It's not a replacement for pastors or community but a supplementary tool to enhance your study.

 Can AI interpret the Bible accurately?